davidraleche/aws-ec2-webserver-configuration/README.md

 (1) create ec2 instance

 (2) create vpc
+Make usre to have public IPV4 dns

+    Get your VPC ID from your EC2 dashboard.
+    Go to VPC dashboard.
+Select your VPC with VPC ID.
+    Click on Actions and Select "Edit DNS Hostnames".
+    Select Yes and click Save.

+Now you can find Public DNS IPv4 value in EC2 dashboard.

 (3) create subnet - 172.30.3.0/24 250 available ip addresses
 make sure auto-assign IPV 4